diederickh/roxlu_experimental/addons/GPUImage/README.md

  - Use `setModelMatrix()` to position the vertices that you want to use to draw.
 You can pass an idenity matrix.
  - Call `bindTextures(ids)` to bind the separate textures there are generated with `genTextures()`.
 Make sure the that array you pass into this function has the correct number of textures.
 Use `getNumTextures()` to retrieve the number of textures that the colorspace conversion shaders wants.

-/Pseudo code, using your own draw path/
+_Pseudo code, using your own draw path_

 ````c++